The Schwarzian from gauge theories

-The Schwarzian contributions which we cannot argue (a priori) to be protected against coupling corrections are the ones corresponding -- at strong coupling -- to the breaking of re-parameterizations of the time coordinate in the near-horizon~$AdS_2$ geometry of black holes~\cite{Chong:2005hr,Chong:2005da,Wu:2011gq} that are near-$\frac{1}{16}$-BPS, but \underline{not near~$\frac{1}{8}$-BPS}.
+The Schwarzian contributions which are not protected against coupling corrections are the ones corresponding -- at strong coupling -- to the breaking of re-parameterizations of the time coordinate in the near-horizon~$AdS_2$ geometry of black holes~\cite{Chong:2005hr,Chong:2005da,Wu:2011gq} that are near-$\frac{1}{16}$-BPS, but \underline{not near~$\frac{1}{8}$-BPS}.
 These include the ones studied in~\cite{Boruch:2022tno} in the context of minimally gauged five-dimensional supergravity.

-Remarkably, the free-field theory computation of the Schwarzian mass gap will exactly match the gravitational result obtained in reference~\cite{Boruch:2022tno}. {{In this near-$\frac{1}{16}$-BPS case} logarithmic divergencies will be understood to come from the reference superconformal index ($\alpha_0=0$) confirming the absence of~$\log T/T_{breakdown}$ corrections, as expected from the supergravity perspective~\cite{Boruch:2022tno}\cite{Turiaci:2023wrh}.}~\footnote{For the near-$\frac{1}{8}$-BPS case there may be subtleties that spoil this last conclusion.
+As announced before, for an appropriate flow to the continuum, the free-field theory computation ($\lambda=0$) of the Schwarzian mass gap matches the gravitational result ($\lambda=\infty$) obtained in reference~\cite{Boruch:2022tno}. {{In this near-$\frac{1}{16}$-BPS case} logarithmic divergencies will be understood to come from the reference superconformal index ($\alpha_0=0$) confirming the absence of~$\log T/T_{breakdown}$ corrections, as expected from the supergravity perspective~\cite{Boruch:2022tno}\cite{Turiaci:2023wrh}.}~\footnote{For the near-$\frac{1}{8}$-BPS case there may be subtleties that spoil this last conclusion.
 We leave for the future to study that case.}

+It should be said that the main observation of this paper goes far beyond the near-BPS expansion and it is summarized in section~\ref{sec:ArgumentFreeTheoryStrongCoupling}, equation~\eqref{eq:TheProposal}:

-The RG-flow procedure leading to these results opens the way to realize, analytically, how chaos may emerge~\cite{Cotler:2016fpe,Saad:2018bqo,Turiaci:2023jfa} within higher dimensional non-averaged systems, such as four-dimensional $\mathcal{N}=4$ SYM~\cite{Chen:2022hbi,Chen:2023mbc}\cite{Choi:2022asl}.
+{\emph{The free field theory analysis of the partition function of $\mathcal{N}=4$ SYM, complemented with an appropriate choice of limit to the continuum,~\footnote{Or equivalently, with an appropriate renormalization of chemical potentials. } captures exact holographic finite-temperature corrections to the free-energy of the dual black holes, including terms that will be identified as coming from an $\mathcal{N}=2$ Schwarzian theory~\cite{Stanford:2017thb}\cite{Heydeman:2020hhw,Boruch:2022tno}.
+Furthermore, the limit to the continuum can be always refined in order to incorporate the quantum corrections of the corresponding super-Schwarzian. }} The RG-flow procedure leading to the previous conclusions opens a way to realize, analytically, how chaos may emerge~\cite{Cotler:2016fpe,Saad:2018bqo,Turiaci:2023jfa} within higher dimensional non-averaged systems, such as four-dimensional $\mathcal{N}=4$ SYM~\cite{Chen:2022hbi,Chen:2023mbc}\cite{Choi:2022asl}.